DataEzeh/Amazon-Product-Review-and-Analysis/README.md

-# Product Review and Discount Analysis Dashboard
+# Amazon Product Review and Discount Analysis Dashboard

 This project is a detailed Excel dashboard analysis of an e-commerce product dataset.
 It explores product ratings, discounts, pricing patterns, and customer reviews across various product categories.